 For funds to pay for one-off expenses such as cardiac rehabilitation, it may be appropriate to take out a short-term medical loan.
-This is advisable only if such services are not covered by health insurance policies, as it may be a far more costly alternative in the long run due to high interest repayments.
+This is advisable only if such services are not covered by health insurance policies, as it may be a far more costly alternative in the long run due to high-interest repayments.

 Perhaps the greatest financial challenge facing individuals with CAD is the event of needing to fund long-term care.

 Home equity is one option that may be used to fund long-term care.
-This is a low interest loan, secured by the value of the home, that allows seniors to access the value of their property.
+This is a low-interest loan, secured by the value of the home, that allows seniors to access the value of their property.
 This allows users the freedom to continue living independently in while using these funds to access home care services.
-The process is similar to a reverse mortgage where home equity value can be released to the policy holder in installments.
+The process is similar to a reverse mortgage where home equity value can be released to the policyholder in installments.

 First of all, it may disqualify an individual for Medicaid and other financial assistance programs.
 Secondly, since life expectancy is unpredictable, it may be that this does not provide enough funds to pay for long-term care for the duration of a person’s life.
 Exploring insurance policies is therefore another worthwhile option.

 Long-term care insurance policies will reimburse users a certain, pre-agreed amount daily towards the cost of assisted living services.
 The cost of such policies is dependent upon when the policy was taken out and the maximum daily amount users would like to withdraw.
-This may be a great way to plan for the future, however, it is worth noting that the types of insurance available may be limited if an individual is already accessing long-term care services.
+This may be a great way to plan for the future, but it is worth noting that the types of insurance available may be limited if an individual is already accessing long-term care services.

 In some cases, life Insurance policies may be converted into plans to pay for long-term care.
-The value of the plan (which depends on how many payments have been made prior its conversion) is entrusted to an administrator, who may use the money to pay for long-term care.
-Life insurance policies may be redirected to fund home care, assisted living or continuing care facilities as forms of long-term care.
+The value of the plan (which depends on how many payments have been made prior to its conversion) is entrusted to an administrator, who may use the money to pay for long-term care.
+Life insurance policies may be redirected to fund home care, assisted living, or continuing care facilities as forms of long-term care.

 Having a clear picture of the legal needs of a family member and a secure plan in place for the future may eliminate much stress further down the line.
 Here are some key considerations regarding the legal needs of an individual with CAD.

-For example, these may include decisions such as would they consent to being kept alive through the use of artificial feeding fluids.
-Having a legal document stating what kinds of procedures should be used or withdrawn in the event of terminal illness puts the individual in control and prevents family from having to make difficult decisions on behalf of the individual.
+For example, these may include decisions such as whether would they consent to being kept alive through the use of artificial feeding fluids.
+Having a legal document stating what kinds of procedures should be used or withdrawn in the event of terminal illness puts the individual in control and prevents family members from having to make difficult decisions on behalf of the individual.

 Making provisions for a power of attorney is another step that makes transitions in later life simpler for the individual and their family.
 Establishing a durable financial power of attorney allows an individual to designate financial powers to another trusted individual.
-This allows family members to perform tasks such as cancelling bills or services no longer required by the user and to help make the best uses of finances when it comes to accessing long-term care.
+This allows family members to perform tasks such as canceling bills or services no longer required by the user and to help make the best use of finances when it comes to accessing long-term care.

-Similarly, a durable power of attorney for health care allows an individual to assign decision making regarding health care to a trusted third party should they become unable to make decisions for themself.
+Similarly, a durable power of attorney for health care allows an individual to assign decision-making regarding health care to a trusted third party should they become unable to make decisions for themself.
 Having these conversations with family before long-term care becomes a necessity may make the process easier for everyone involved and ensures the wishes of the individual receiving the care are met.

 In order to allow beneficiaries to access funds for long-term care, it may also be a good idea to set up a living trust.
-A living trust allows a trustee to control the assets of a property put into the trust and use these funds to pay for long-term care or other services.
+A living trust allows a trustee to control the assets of property put into the trust and use these funds to pay for long-term care or other services.